-From the architect.
+Text description provided by the architects.
 A vanishing act: b210 architects fit a naval engineering building including a 60-meter research pool amongst the tiny romantic one-family houses of the historical old town of Kuressaare in Estonia.

 Kuressaare is a small town situated on one of the islands of Estonia - Saaremaa.
 The island is well-known for its history of seafaring and shipbuilding and the seaside town of Kuressaare is pinned on the timeline of world architecture as the birth-place of the renowned architect Louis Kahn.